ed-lau/calcWCD/README.md

 Installation
 ------------

-You can install the released version of calcWCD from this repo with:
+The released version of calcWCD can be installed from this repo directly:

 ``` r
 devtools::install_github("ed-lau/calcWCD")